Keyboard shortcuts

 Commands

-A graph command is the smallest unit which the Queue type will schedule for execution.
+A graph command is the smallest unit which the Submission type will schedule for execution.

 Calls to Graph::begin_cmd (and, optionally Graph::end_cmd) define a single graph command which will execute in physical order as recorded.
 During graph command recording you may change pipelines, modify shader descriptor bindings, or otherwise modify the state of the command buffer.